Electrical

 Cost to Install an Electric Meter Box

 The cost to install an electric meter box depends on the complexity of the installation and any additional permits required.
-Electric meter boxes typically range in price from $200 to $800 for a basic installation of a meter box.
+Electric meter boxes typically cost $200 to $800 for a basic meter box installation.

-If you need a completely new meter box installation, you should expect to pay between $1,500 to $4,000, including trenching, underground conduit, service wire, and meter box installation.
+If you need a completely new meter box installation, you should expect to pay between $1,500 and $4,000, including trenching, underground conduit, service wire, and installation.

-For overhead service, you should expect to pay between $1,250 to $2,850, including the overhead service mast with weather head, service wire, and meter box installation.
+You should expect to pay between $1,250 and $2,850 for overhead service, including the overhead service mast with weather head, service wire, and meter box installation.

 Electric Meter BoxCost